Why Coaching, and Why Now

-That became who I am.
-Curious by nature.
+So as a coach, I am curious by nature.
 Futuristic by design.
 Strategic in how I think.
-And deeply, deeply committed to the people around me, as a wife, a mom, and a business professional.
-Over the course of my life, I had moments, real, human-to-human moments, that shook me to my core and shaped everything.
-They reminded me that growth is not always comfortable.
-That showing up takes courage.
-And that the right support at the right time can change everything.
+And deeply, deeply committed to the people around me — my husband, my boys, my family, my friends, and the people I work alongside.
+I realize having real, human-to-human moments, even the ones that sometimes shake you to your core, shape our becoming.
+I finally get it!
+Growth is not always comfortable.
+Showing up takes courage.
+And the right support at the right time can change everything.

 Coaching is not just what I do.
 It is who I was raised to be.

-I am a Professional Certified Coach credentialed through the International Coaching Federation (ICF)— one of the most respected credentialing bodies in the coaching profession.
+I am a Professional Certified Coach credentialed through the International Coaching Federation (ICF), the most respected global credentialing body in the coaching profession.

 ✅ Completed over 500 hours of paid coaching ✅ Passed a recorded competency review